 Our success is substantially dependent upon achieving regulatory approval and successfully commercializing RI-002.
 The success of RI-002 and any of our other product candidates will depend on several factors.
-If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize our drug candidates, which would materially harm our business.
+If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize our drug candidate, which would materially harm our business.

-We currently generate no revenue from the sale of any products and we may never be able to develop a marketable product.
+We currently generate no revenue from the sale of any products other than blood plasma and we may never be able to develop a marketable product.
 We have invested substantially all of our efforts and financial resources in the development of our human blood plasma platform, the identification of potential product candidates using that platform and the development of our product candidates.
-Other than with respect to RI-002, our ability to generate revenue from any of our other product candidates, which we do not expect will occur for many years, if ever, will depend heavily on their successful development and eventual commercialization.
+Other than with respect to RI-002, our ability to generate revenue from any of our other product candidates, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of each such product candidate.
 The success of RI-002 and other product candidates will depend on several factors, including:

-- successful completion of preclinical studies and clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - our contract manufacturers' ability to maintain their regulatory licenses and continue operations; - making arrangements with third-party manufacturers for, or establishing, commercial manufacturing capabilities; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; - · acceptance of the products, if and when approved, by patients, the medical community, governmental and third-party payors; - · effectively competing with other therapies; - obtaining and maintaining healthcare coverage and adequate reimbursement; - protecting our rights in our intellectual property portfolio; and - maintaining a continued acceptable safety profile of the drugs following approval.
+- successful completion of preclinical studies and clinical trials; - receipt of marketing approvals with appropriate conditions from applicable regulatory authorities;

+- obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - our contract manufacturers' ability to maintain their regulatory licenses, continue operations and meet our sales forecasts and manufacturing requirements; - making arrangements with third-party manufacturers for, or establishing, commercial manufacturing capabilities; - launching commercial sales of the products, if and when approved, building a sales team and commercial infrastructure, whether alone or in collaboration with others; - acceptance and acceptable reimbursement levels of the products, if and when approved, by patients, the medical community, governmental and third-party payors; - effectively competing with other therapies; - obtaining and maintaining healthcare coverage and adequate reimbursement; - protecting our rights in our intellectual property portfolio; and - maintaining a continued acceptable safety profile of the drugs following approval.